AI principles

 Be brief and clear

 Text-based AI experiences are usually in space-constrained areas with limited formatting.
 In a chat experience, long responses force the customer to scroll, making it harder to read.
+In a tile or product suggestion, there are only so many characters.

+Voice-based bots or avatars put the burden on customers to remember what was said.
+But people can only remember so much at a time.
 For any AI experience, be sure to prompt and evaluate for short, organized responses.
 A customer can always ask the bot for more info if needed.
-For more on this, see our guidance on prompting and evaluation (Intuit employees only).
+For more on this, see our guidance on prompting and evaluation.